truhlikfredy/bus-min-config/README.md

 # Description

-This is v0.1 spec for a lightweight protocol which allows embedded slave/peripheral bus devices to describe their configuration to the drivers.
+This is v0.2 spec for a lightweight protocol (Minimalistic Bus Config aka MBC) which allows embedded slave/peripheral bus devices to describe their configuration to the drivers.
 Mainly focused for [AMBA](https://en.wikipedia.org/wiki/Advanced_Microcontroller_Bus_Architecture) open standard and its AHB/APB/AIX buses.
+There are [autoconfig](https://en.wikipedia.org/wiki/Autoconfig) and [plug and play](https://en.wikipedia.org/wiki/Plug_and_play) protocols in existence, however this is much more simpler and lightweight protocol targeting busses which are not covered by the mentioned protocols.

 | Register       | Width (bits) |Access   | Required | Alignment |
 |----------------|--------------|---------|----------|-----------|